changjongkim/sc_rebuttal/new_rebuttal.md

 ## D. Metadata, consistency, and fault tolerance (R2, R3)

 **Metadata.** The Global Shard Index stores one location per BlockID, and a remote fetch makes a working copy that adds no index entry to count or invalidate.
 The relaxed-consistency window is safe by construction, since stale metadata is a cache miss that triggers recomputation, never a wrong read.

 **Fault tolerance.** For a cache, node failure is a non-event.
 A lost block is a cache miss, recomputed or read from Lustre, so only cached state is lost, not data.
-KV cache needs no durability, which is why we cache in memory.
+KV cache needs no durability, which is why we cache in the memory tiers.
 Where durability is wanted, CASCADE can write blocks straight to Lustre, a configuration option, not a redesign.
 We add no dedicated in-memory replication, which would eliminate the 93 to 94 percent footprint reduction (Fig. 12).

 ## E. Workloads, tiering, and hardware generality (R1, R3, R4)